• Europes biggest bike selection

 Check for correct components and size

-Something we see quite often, especially with high-end bikes, is people swapping out high-end components for cheaper parts.
-It’s good to look at the original specification and ensure it matches up or is better than the original.
+People often swap out high-end components for cheaper parts, especially on high-end bikes.
+It’s good to look at the original specification and ensure the replacement matches or is better than the original.

-If any parts have been replaced with lesser quality or lower-performance parts, then it’s another tool for helping you negotiate a better price and better understand what you will be buying.
+Suppose any parts have been replaced with lesser-quality or lower-performance parts.
+In that case, this is another tool for helping you negotiate a better price and understand what you will buy.

 🚲